vbwyrde/AG_UI_Test/DOCUMENTATION.md

 # AG-UI Test Application Documentation

+## Purpose
+This application was created via pure vibe-coding using Cursor.
+I created it with the intention of using this code to learn how AG_UI fits into the Agent Architecture.
+The documentation.md is the actual output, as that served as my study guide once the code was generated.
+In this way I was able to quickly use this simple prototype to understand how AG_UI works.

 ## Overview
 This application implements the Agent User Interaction Protocol (AG-UI) for generating Python scripts.
 It features a multi-agent system with robust code generation, safety validation, and language detection capabilities.